codecov/codecov-api/README.md

 requirements.txt is used in the base image.
 If you make changes to requirements.txt you will need to run `make build.base` followed by `make build.dev`

+### Testing

+The easiest way to run tests (that doesn't require installing postgres and other dependencies) is to run inside of docker:

+    docker-compose up
+    docker exec -it codecovio_api_1 pytest

+If you want to run the test locally, you can also just run `pytest` locally, but you'll have to install the requirements.txt and change the DATABASE host to point to something local in the `codecov/settings.py`.

 ### Running Standalone

 This project contains a docker-compose.yml file that is intended to run the api standalone.
 In this configuration it *does not* share codecov.io's development database; so don't expect parity there.